By Vincenzo Villamena, CPA

 In general, many expats won’t see significant changes from the new tax bill.
 Those with children and especially those with businesses will see the biggest impact.
 We will publish shortly how the tax reform will impact expat entrepreneurs.

 Need help with your tax return?
-Schedule a free consultation with us and get a fixed quote.
-Our expat tax experts make it easy and give you the peace of mind that everything is done correctly.Schedule a free consultation now
+Schedule a consultation with us and get a fixed quote.
+Our expat tax experts make it easy and give you the peace of mind that everything is done correctly.Schedule a consultation now

 Photo by Brandon Mowinkel